ligolang/ligo-mirror/vendors/LexerLib/README.md

 of `vendors/Preprocessor/README.md`.

-We already went through [the interface](#the-cli-interface), so let us wlak through now the functor `Make`.
+We already went through [the interface](#the-cli-interface), so let us walk through now the functor `Make`.

   * In the `Preprocessor` library, the functor `Make` takes as argument a module of signature `COMMENTS`.